GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Our final embellishment is reserved for wiggles plotted along track with :doc:`pswiggle` and is activated as an option within that module.
-Like other features it requires reference and anchor points and their optional adjustments via the **-D** option.
+Like other features, it requires reference and anchor points and their optional adjustments via the **-D** option.
 In addition, we offer a few modifier to set the scale bar's remaining attributes:

 #.
 Specify vertical scale bar length.
 This is a required modifier and is set via **+l**\ *length*.